What is a screen reader?

 What you’d like to know more about are the controls for jumping between

-- interactive controls (e.g. hyperlinks or form elements)
+- interactive controls (like hyperlinks or form elements)

-and how to activate form controls or links.
-Being comfortable with utilising this set of controls you should already be ready to navigate and explore web pages using the keyboard and a screen reader in tandem.
+As well as how to activate form controls or links.
+Being comfortable with using this set of controls, you should be ready to navigate and explore web pages using the keyboard and a screen reader.

 In the following, we’ll take a closer look at some useful commands for using VoiceOver.
-Even though VoiceOver is used as a primary screen reader by only 11.7% of respondents of WEBAIM’s Screen Reader User Survey in 2017, this screen reader is just like NVDA entirely free and will make it easy for you to get started with screen reader driven testing when you’re on an OSX machine.
+Even though VoiceOver is used as a primary screen reader by only 11.7% of respondents of WEBAIM’s Screen Reader User Survey in 2017, this screen reader is entirely free.
+And it will make it easy for you to get started with screen reader testing when you’re on an OSX machine.

 In case you’re working with VoiceOver you can memorise a set of short cuts to get started with navigating web pages or alternatively, you can also use a more visual interface to switch between navigation of different kinds of elements smoothly.